Environmental policies have opened up many opportunities for new careers. Find out exactly what types of lucrative jobs are on offer with this list.

 Depending on the industry and company, third level education, and experience as an environmental engineer are a top requirement.

-With a Bachelor's degree or higher in natural resources, you will find plenty of job opportunities to help in resource protection projects.
+With a Bachelor's degree or higher in natural resources, you'll find plenty of job opportunities to help in resource protection projects.

-This job involves a combination of remote fieldwork and sample analysis in the lab, and it’s a new type of job for college graduates.
+This job involves a combination of remote fieldwork and sample analysis in the lab, and is a new type of job for college graduates.

 Natural Resources Technicians work under the supervision of senior natural resource specialists and managers to analyze environmental problems and develop plans to inform policymakers and regional planners on potential outcomes of bioenergy deployment

 This is a heavily research-based job that involves working on a team of scientists to ensure new and existing policy proposals adequately protect the environment.